MasterHrit/Data-Science/README.md

 # Data-Science
-Contains Assignments and Few Feature Engineering and Data Handling Use Cases
+Contains Assignments and EDA and Feature Engineering and Data Handling for 3 Real Use Case Datasets.